acm-ndsu/acm-ndsu.github.io/_posts/2015-6-11-2015-meeting-minutes.md

 - Mics Reimbursement
     - Rebecca is having issues with student government
-    - everyone should start receiving checks in the mail
+    - everyone should start receiving checks in the mail from NDSU Comp Sci Department, not the ACM

 - Defcon
     - Kyle is still working on getting enough money to send 6 people